JohnsonL111/Even-Coloring-Game/README.md

 # Scoring
 <br>
 <ul>
- <li>  Points are added on when you and subtracted when you lose. </li>
+ <li>  Points are added on when you win and subtracted when you lose. </li>
  <li> i.e., if you lose: -5 points | if you win: +5 points </li>
 <br>
  <li> Score will cumulate throughout games. </li>